anonymousknight07/E_CELL_IARE/README.md

 # E-CELL Website
 Welcome to the E-CELL website repository!
-This repository contains the source code and files for the E-CELL website developed by Akshat Pandey and Gaurang .
+This repository contains the source code and files for the E-CELL website developed by [Akshat Pandey](https://www.linkedin.com/in/akshat-pandey-5a2107228/) and [Gaurang Ratnaparkhi](www.linkedin.com/in/gaurang-ratnaparkhi).
 The E-CELL website is a platform dedicated to promoting entrepreneurship and providing resources for aspiring entrepreneurs.

 # Features
 ### Homepage: